 Royalty payments are reduced by allowable depletion and other related expenses (if any) to arrive at ordinary income to the landowner.
 For example, if Pennsylvania had a severance tax it could also be subtracted from royalty payments, depending on how royalty owners are treated in severance tax legislation.

-If a landowner has working (operating) interest in OGM operations as opposed to royalty interest, this working interest entitles its owner to share in the production; but the owner must bear a share of the development and operation costs.
-The seven-eighths working interest generally is conveyed to an operator (i.e., the gas company) in consideration of a cash bonus and development of the property.
+If a landowner has a working (operating) interest in OGM operations as opposed to royalty interest, this working interest entitles its owner to share in the production, but the owner must bear a share of the development and operation costs.
+The seven-eighths working interest is generally conveyed to an operator (i.e., the gas company) in consideration of a cash bonus and development of the property.
 If the landowner has an operating interest in the production, he or she reports income on Schedule C and is subject to self-employment taxes.
 The operating interest owner is allowed to deduct a wider variety of expenses in addition to the depletion allowance.

 The most common expenses that are directly associated with OGM production and that are allocable deductions for landowners are depletion expenses since landowners have only a royalty interest.
 However, landowners who have a working (or operating) interest in the production can also deduct expenses that include intangible drilling and development costs (IDCs), operating expenses, and production taxes, as well as depletion expenses.

 Typical expenses for those with a working interest include: